David Stevenson (admiral)

 Vice Admiral Sir Hugh David Stevenson AC, KBE (24 August 1918 – 26 October 1998) was a senior officer of the Royal Australian Navy, serving as Chief of Naval Staff from 1973 to 1976.

 Early life

 Stevenson was born in The Valley, a suburb of Brisbane, Queensland to the Reverend William Henry Webster Stevenson and Katherine Stevenson, the third of four children.
 His father was the Rector of Holy Trinity Church and later became Anglican Bishop of Grafton, New South Wales.
-His paternal grandfather was master of a sailing vessel plying to Pacific Ocean ports; his maternal grandfather was William Saumarez Smith, the first Anglican Archbishop of Sydney, New South Wales.
+His paternal grandfather was master of a sailing vessel plying to Pacific Ocean ports; his maternal grandfather was William Saumarez Smith, the first Anglican Archbishop of Sydney.

 Stevenson was educated at The Southport School and was active in most sports, athletics, football, cricket and represented his school in rowing.

 Naval career

 He chose a naval career for himself, and joined the Royal Australian Naval College on 13 September 1932, aged 14, to complete his schooling.
 He was the smallest and shortest of his entry, measuring 4 ft 10.5 in.
 He graduated Dux in 1935 and received sporting colours in swimming, tennis, cricket and Rugby.

 After initial training in HMAS Canberra, he was posted to HMS Queen Elizabeth, flagship of the Royal Navy's Mediterranean Fleet, which was observing the Spanish Civil War.